ToshihiroIguchi/pboptim/README.md

 Algorithms "Differential Evolution Optimization", "Particle Swarm Optimization",
 "Genetic Algorithms" and
-"Self-Organising Migrating Algorithm" can be used.
+"Random Search" can be used.
-"pboptim" depends on "DEoptim", "pso", "GA", and "soma" packages.
+"pboptim" depends on "DEoptim", "pso", and "GA" packages.

 ### Installation
 You can install from R console.